bitprj/devrel/Kmeans_clustering_imgs.md

 clt = KMeans(n_clusters = k) # "pick out" the K-means tool from our collection of algorithms clt.fit(img) # apply the model to our data, the image
 ```

-Fitting the model means to apply our tool, Kmeans, familiarizing our model with the contents of the data.
-The relationship between our data and the output is "learned" by the algorithm.
-[Standord](https://stanford.edu/~cpiech/cs221/handouts/kmeans.html) provides a detailed explanation behind the theory and implementation of this algorithm.

 ## Handling the output
 The output of our model will need to be stored somehow.
 Create a numpy array that has length the number of clusters, starting at 0.